March-mitsuki/selien/readme.md

 Inspire by [openAPI](https://www.openapis.org/).

-- **What it does**
+- **What selien does**
   - Helps you generate type definitions across languages by writing YAML files according to conventions.
   - Improves the quality of your cross-language code by following the rules of a single trusted source.
-- **What it is not**
+- **What selien is not**
-  - It is not a replacement for openAPI or similar tools like gRPC.
+  - Selien is not a replacement for openAPI or similar tools like gRPC.
-  - It doesn't handle as many things as openAPI does.
-It only focuses on generating type definitions, and you are responsible for the rest of the logic.
+  - Selien doesn't handle as many things as openAPI does.
+It only focuses on generating type definitions, and you are responsible for the other logic.
 - **Currently supported languages**
   - typescript
   - go

 # How to use

 To explain the syntax, we first need to explain our file structure.
-Before you start writing your first selien file, you need to specify a folder as the `root` folder.
+Before you start writing your first selien file, you need to specify a folder as the `selien-root` folder.
 All type definitions start from here.

 For example, if you have an `my_project` folder as your project root directory, you can create a folder called `selien-spec `inside it and create YAML files inside that folder.
 Alternatively, you can continue creating folders below.